DigitalSlideArchive/DSA-WSI-DeID/README.rst

 that version will be pullled and run.

 For testing the latest docker image or a local docker image, remove the version from the image (e.g., ``image: dsarchive/nciseer``).
+You can build the docker image locally by executing ``docker build --force-rm -t dsarchive/nciseer .`` in the top directory of the repository.

 Debugging
 ---------